Translations of the Odyssey: Victorian and modernist

 In the 1810s, the initial four sections of the poem were translated into Swedish by Axel Gabriel Sjöström, who was active in the Grand Duchy of Finland.
 This effort inspired Elias Lönnrot, who in the 1850s completed a larger and more literal translation of the Odysseys sixth book into Finnish; he used hexametre, which was suited to Finnish prosody.
 Before his death in 1852, Sveinbjörn Egilsson had completed the standard edition of the Odyssey in Icelandic, which borrowed heavily from Old Norse to match Homer's classical tone.
-Pérez's Spanish translation was the only such version of the poem until 1837, when Mariano Esparza of Mexico published his own—followed fifty years later by more professional version, the work of Spanish classicist Federico Baraibar.
-The first Portuguese-language Odyssey was translated by the Brazilian journalist and politician Manuel Odorico Mendes (1799–1864), who also produced the first Portuguese versions of the Iliad, the Aeneid, and Virgil's entire poetic corpus.
+Pérez's Spanish translation was the only such version of the poem until 1837, when Mariano Esparza of Mexico published his own—followed fifty years later by a more professional version, the work of Spanish classicist Federico Baraibar.
+The first Portuguese-language Odyssey was translated by the Brazilian journalist and politician Manuel Odorico Mendes (1799–1864), who also produced the first Portuguese versions of the Iliad and Virgil's entire poetic corpus, including the Aeneid.
 Odorico combined the approaches of preceding Portuguese poets.
 The metre used was the decasyllable—an analogue to iambic pentameter―also employed by the 16th-century poet Luís de Camões in Os Lusíadas.
 One controversial feature was the use of composite words, borrowed from Pindemonte, for the translation of epithets and other adjectives.
 According to Leonardo Antunes, the metre, together with the use of composite words, "created a translation that was harder to read than the actual Greek and Latin texts".

 Still in the 18th century, Bernardo Zamagna of Ragusa produced a widely circulated neo-Latin rendition of the Homeric poem.
 The early 19th century brought Homeric studies to other areas of East-Central and Eastern Europe.
 Possibly the first attempt to complete a Romanian version was that of Ioan Barac in Austrian Transylvania (a manuscript dated to 1816); Alecu Beldiman of Moldavia completed an all-prose translation at some point before 1837 (his remained a manuscript version, as was the fragmentary version done in 1852 by Wallachia's Alexandru Odobescu).
 In 1881, the adolescent George Coșbuc received a prize for his own Romanian version, inaugurating his long career as a translator of the classics.
 Inspired by Italian versions, Coșbuc produced in all over 2,200 stanzas in rhyming verse, using either hendecasyllables or decasyllables, which made the text widely readable.